Ja'far ibn Abi Talib: Migration to Abyssinia

-The Quraysh Delegation
+The Qurayshi delegation

 The Quraysh, suspicious of their motives for leaving Arabia, sent Abdullah ibn Abi Rabiah and Amr ibn al-As to negotiate with the Negus to bring the emigrants back to Mecca.
 They gave presents of leather-goods to the Negus and his officials and gave him a bad report of the Muslims.
 The Negus replied that he had promised protection to the Muslims and therefore could not hand them over without hearing their side of the story.
 When the Muslims were called to answer to the Negus, Ja’far was their spokesman.

 The Negus asked them what was the religion for which they had forsaken their people, without entering into his religion or any other.
 Ja'far replied: "We were an uncivilised people.
 God sent us an apostle who commanded us to speak the truth, be faithful to our engagements, mindful of the ties of kinship and kindly hospitality, and to refrain from crimes and bloodshed.
 He forbade us to commit abominations and to speak lies, and to devour the property of orphans, to vilify chaste women.
 He commanded us to worship God alone and not to associate anything with Him, and he gave us orders about prayer, alms and fasting [enumerating the commands of Islam].
 So we believed in him and what he brought to us from Allah, and we follow what he asked us to do and we avoid what he forbade us to do."